sadukie/sadukie-blog/about-me/my-set-point.md

 ## My Purpose

-Make this world a better place by using my God-given talents to better serve the good of mankind.
+Make this world a better place by using my talents to better serve the good of mankind.

 ## My Values